HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Caching

-[Caching](https://web.dev/uses-long-cache-ttl/) is one of the killer features of browsers but not always easy to implement flawlessly.
+<a hreflang="en" href="https://web.dev/uses-long-cache-ttl/">Caching</a> is one of the killer features of browsers but not always easy to implement flawlessly.

 Caching is great for sustainability since it prevents browsers from requesting all resources everytime.